-Who did not ever dream of leaving everything and dedicating themselves to travel?
-Because of fears, affections, lack of determination, most people end up postponing such a dream.
-Laura Benavides (27) and Mariano Candiotto (28) challenged all kinds of prejudices and were encouraged to comply with it.
-They set the departure date for Sunday, January 12, 2020 at 9, from the Plaza del Bicentenario in Neuquén.
-Friends and family were invited to the farewell, including a mini-caravana that accompanied them to the route.
-Where are you going?
-Nothing more and nothing less than Alaska.
+Who did not ever dream of leaving everything and dedicating himself to travel?
+For fears, affections, lack of determination, most people end up postponing such a dream.
+Laura Benavides (27) and Mariano Candiotto (28) challenged all kinds of prejudices and were encouraged to fulfill it.
+They set the departure date for Sunday 12 January 2020 at 9, from the Plaza del Bicentenario in Neuquén .
+Friends and family were invited to the farewell, including a minicaravana that accompanied them to the route.
+Where are they going?
+Nothing more and nothing less than to Alaska.

-Finally, one day they released the work they shared.
-Both had a school transport in Centenario (Neuquén), it was a family enterprise.
-He also worked as a teacher of Physical Education and she worked in an accounting firm (she has a degree in Business Administration).
+Finally, one day they released the job they shared.
+Both had a school transport in Centenario (Neuquén), it was a family venture.
+He also made substitutions as a physical education teacher and she worked in an accounting firm (she holds a degree in Business Administration).

-From the beginning, the dream was shaped like a combi.
-They found it for sale a model 88 in Buenos Aires.
-It was black, well rocker, with box of fourth, original boxer 1.6 engine, naphtera, top speed of 80 km/h.
-“The we brought walking,” she says.
+From the beginning, the dream was in the form of a combi .
+They found an 88 model for sale in Buenos Aires.
+She was black, well rocker, with fourth box, original 1.6 boxer engine, naphthera, top speed 80 km/h.
+“We brought her on foot,” she says.
 And, once in Neuquén, they began to transform it.
-They made sheet metal and paint, painted it blue and white, the they isolated, overlaid, and even put furniture on it.
+They made it veneer and paint, painted it in light blue and white, insulated it, covered and even put furniture on it.

 The itinerary began by Bariloche, Villa La Angostura , El Calafate and El Chalten .
 And then to Ushuaia to start climbing the coast.
 The idea they have is to stop by La Plata to fire Mariano's family.
 Then they will continue to travel to Bolivia, Peru and Ecuador on the Pacific route.
 “We want to know so many places,” Laura says.